-Caregiver Education and Turnover 🧭
+Caregiver Education and Turnover

 Ask about the caregiver's training and education.
 Do teachers attend classes and workshops?
 How long have the teachers been teaching in the program?
-Young children will do better when they have a knowledgeable, consistent caregiver present.
+Young children do better when they have a knowledgeable, consistent caregiver.

-Health and Safety 🧭
+Health and Safety

-Is the environment clean, tiddy, and organized?
-Are there appropriate discipline and medication policies in place?
-Are the teachers certified in CPR and first aid for infants and children?
+Is the environment clean and organized?
+Are there appropriate discipline and medication policies?
+Are teachers certified in CPR and first aid for infants and children?

-Family Involvement 🥑
+Family Involvement